 How To Teach Vowel Teams – Some Tips:

-Teach the most common vowel sounds first – the strong /e/, /i/, /o/, /a/ and /u/.
-Part 2 of Phonics Hero will systematically take you through this logic.
+- Teach the most common vowel sounds first – the strong /e/, /i/, /o/, /a/ and /u/.
+Part 2 of the interactive lessons in Superhero School will help you systematically teach this logic.

 - In spelling instruction, teach the most common vowel team spellings of a vowel sound first, e.g. for the long ‘a’ sound teach ‘ai’ before ‘ay’ and eventually ‘eigh’ as an extension for those who can manage the more advanced logic.